GoogleCloudPlatform/puppet-google-compute/README.md

   An optional description of this resource.

 ##### path_matchers[]/name
+Required.
 The name to which this PathMatcher is referred by the HostRule.

 ##### path_matchers[]/path_rules
   The list of path rules.